FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

 	cout << "BFGS: J(u) = " << J(u) << ", err = " << error(u, b) << endl;
 	```

-Using the CMA evolution strategy is almost the same, except that, as it is a derivative free optimizer, the `:::freefem dJ` argument is omitted and there are some other named parameters to control the behaviour of the algorithm.
+It is almost the same a using the CMA evolution strategy except, that since it is a derivative free optimizer, the `:::freefem dJ` argument is omitted and there are some other named parameters to control the behavior of the algorithm.
 With the same objective function as above, an example of utilization would be (see [CMAES Variational inequality](../examples/#cmaes-varational-inequality) for a complete example):

 ```freefem
 load "ff-cmaes"